kinvolk-archives/talk-rktlet/slides.md

 </small>
 Note:
+* rkt has the pod concept but it was originally immutable
 * These map pretty cleanly to systemd
  * add: create a new unit file and load it
  * start: start the unit file